Doctacosa/IOBattleStats/README.md

 `player_source`: if the player was the cause of the death
 `player_target`: if it was a player that died

+`stats_io_maxes` has a slightly different format: it will store the maximum value of various stats for each player.

 ## Database tables and tracked values